rubyworks/dotruby/README.md

 ## Installation

-To use DotRuby with any tool, including those that do not in themsleves have a built-in dependency on DotRuby, first install the DotRuby library, typically via RubyGems:
+To use DotRuby with any tool, including those that do not in themselves have a built-in dependency on DotRuby, first install the DotRuby library, typically via RubyGems: